zbwright/StreamHub-Android-SDK/README.md

 # Building an application

+## Environment Configuration
+By default, the library uses the Livefyre production environment.
+To configure it for the UAT environment, add `Config.environment = "t402.livefyre.com";` to your application instantiation.

 ## Authentication
 The first step in building an application will be to authenticate a user.
 Information (including a sequence diagram) on how to construct an LFToken can be found [`here`](https://github.com/Livefyre/livefyre-docs/wiki/Livefyre-authentication-token).
-Once an LFToken is constructed, the SDK provides the authenticateUser method in the [`AdminClient`](https://github.com/Livefyre/StreamHub-Android-SDK/blob/gradle/src/main/java/com/livefyre/android/core/AdminClient.java) to retreive more information about the user.
-This is optional.

 ## Retrieving Collections and New Data
 The [`BootstrapClient`](https://github.com/Livefyre/StreamHub-Android-SDK/blob/gradle/src/main/java/com/livefyre/android/core/BootstrapClient.java) is used to retrieve initial data for a collection.